dca-doherty/VASCO-Replication/scripts/VALIDATION_METHODOLOGY.md

 ### 5.4 Multiple Comparisons and Pre-specification

-**Window definition:** The ±1 day nuclear test window was pre-specified by Bruehl and Villarroel (2025) in the original Scientific Reports paper.
+**Window definition:** The +/-1 day nuclear test window was pre-specified by Bruehl and Villarroel (2025) in the original Scientific Reports paper.
 This validation adopted the same window definition to test replicability.
 No window shopping or post-hoc optimization was performed.

-**Subgroup analyses:** Center-of-plate filtering (within 2°) was pre-specified by Dr. Villarroel as a methodological refinement to address edge artifact concerns.
+**Subgroup analyses:** Center-of-plate filtering (within 2 degrees) was pre-specified by Dr. Villarroel as a methodological refinement to address edge artifact concerns.
 This was not a data-driven selection.

 **Reported p-values:** All p-values reported without correction because each test addresses a distinct hypothesis:
 1. Chi-square: Does the association exist?